Syracuse Art Galleries, Museums, Supplies & More

 When you are ready to add a new piece to your collection or to find out how much a piece is worth you can go to art dealers and appraisers like:

-Dalton’s is an American Decorative Arts and Antiques has been a trusted buyer and seller for over 30 years.
-A lot of their pieces are concentrated on the American Arts & Crafts Movement which happened around the turn of the 20th Century.
+Dalton’s American Decorative Arts and Antiques has been a trusted buyer and seller for over 30 years while a lot of their pieces are concentrated on the American Arts & Crafts Movement which happened around the turn of the 20th Century.
+You will find pottery, metalwork, and original condition furniture plus they do assessments and valuations of artwork.

-They will have everything from lighting to furniture, trinkets, estate jewelry, and other decorative arts that have been curated by more than fifty dealers, plus they have a 3 day return policy.
+The oldest antique mall in Central New York is The Syracuse Antiques Exchange who has everything from lighting to furniture, trinkets, estate jewelry, and other decorative arts that have been curated by more than fifty dealers.

 Walking Tours